Technologicat/unpythonic/macro_extras/README.md

 These syntaxes take no macro arguments; both the let-body and the bindings are placed inside the same ``[...]``.

 <details>
-<summary>Expand for Further Explanation </summary>
+<summary>Semantically, these do the exact same thing as the original lispy syntax: </summary>

->Semantically, these do the exact same thing as the original lispy syntax: the bindings are evaluated first, and then the body is evaluated with the bindings in place.
+>The bindings are evaluated first, and then the body is evaluated with the bindings in place.
 The purpose of the second variant (the *let-where*) is just readability; sometimes it looks clearer to place the body expression first, and only then explain what the symbols in it mean.
 >
 >These syntaxes are valid for all **expression forms** of ``let``, namely: ``let[]``, ``letseq[]``, ``letrec[]``, ``let_syntax[]`` and ``abbrev[]``.
 The decorator variants (``dlet`` et al., ``blet`` et al.) and the block variants (``with let_syntax``, ``with abbrev``) support only the original lispy syntax, because there the body is in any case placed differently.
 >